 - Western balsam bark beetles — attack mature true firs, particularly subalpine fir, throughout the host's range.
 This beetle differs from the other major bark beetle species by its damage being more chronic.

 The following guidebook addresses strategies for controlling three of B.C.'s four major bark beetle species.
-For further information, refer to guidebooks on each species.
+For further information, refer to the Bark beetle management guidebook (PDF) on each species.